Outsourcing in a Time of Economic Hardships

 Flexible Options When You Need Them Most

 Outsourcing is a widely-accepted business practice as it can help redefine and focus a company, especially during tough times.
-It can provide an organization become more flexible, while still managing its core competencies.
+It can provide an organization to become more flexible, while still managing its core competencies.

 Outsourcing is no longer an all-or-nothing choice.
 Companies can decide which core competencies they want to control and then outsource other processes to a best-in-class vendor.
 This allows you to make informed decisions based on real-time data when speed is of the essence.
 Enter new markets, test products, and retire those that no longer serve you.